What is distributed leadership? Definition, traits & best practice

 Promotes a mutual learning environment

 In a company with distributed leadership, everyone gets a chance to grow.
 No one team or person feels more important than others.
-This sense of equality encourages people to talk and share what they know, forming stronger connections and expanding all employees’ skills.
+This sense of equality encourages people to communicate and share what they know, forming stronger connections and expanding all employees’ skills.

 What are the challenges of implementing distributed leadership?